mithileshbhumca/WeatherAndroid/README.md

 - **View Binding**: The app uses view binding for easier interaction with views.
 - **View Model**: The app uses View model for easier communication with views and data sources.
 - **Retrofit**: Network requests are handled using Retrofit, a type-safe HTTP client.
-- **MVVM Architecture**: Used MVVM architecture to build the project.
+- ## Architecture: MVVM (Model-View-ViewModel)
+This project follows the **MVVM** (Model-View-ViewModel) architecture pattern to separate concerns and create a scalable and maintainable application structure.
+Below is an overview of the architecture and how it’s applied in this project:

 ## API Key Setup